Bennett's Conjecture in Lean 4: Counter-Models for the PSR-Reducibility of Spinoza's Propositions V and XIV

 Referee Report

 Summary.
-The paper formalizes Spinoza's Ethica Pars I in Lean 4, encoding Bennett's reading of the stated axioms as a typeclass and Della Rocca's substantive PSR as an extension class.
-It shows that the derivation reaches only the limited conclusion that substances sharing all attributes are identical, but cannot reach the full content of Proposition V (sharing any attribute implies identity).
-A four-element counter-model is exhibited that satisfies both axiom sets and the PSR extension while falsifying the full Proposition V; an analogous counter-model is given for Proposition XIV and axiom A15.
-This supplies the first machine-checked evidence bearing on Bennett's conjecture against the Della Rocca reconstruction.
+The paper formalizes Spinoza's Ethica Pars I in Lean 4 by encoding Bennett's reading of the stated axioms as a typeclass and Della Rocca's substantive PSR as an extension class.
+It derives the partial result that substances sharing all attributes are identical but cannot reach the full content of Proposition V (sharing any attribute implies identity).
+This non-derivability is witnessed by a four-element counter-model satisfying both axiom sets and the PSR extension while falsifying Proposition V; an analogous counter-model is given for Proposition XIV via axiom A15.

 minor comments (2)